24 Hours in Las Vegas, Nevada with Kids, a Family Friendly Itinerary!

 Disclaimer: This post may contain affiliate links.
 This means I may receive a small commission at no extra cost to you.
-The review of the items in this article are based on my own opinions.
+The reviews of the items in this article are based on my own opinions, and I only recommend products, tours, or accommodations that I have personally used or would use during my own travels.
+Disclosure policy

 What to do in Las Vegas with kids

 While Las Vegas is known for its vibrant nightlife and casinos, the city also has numerous things to do that are family friendly.
 You can find things to do from adventure, shows, shopping, exploring the venues in each hotel, trying new foods and much more.
 This guide will show you what you can do if you have only one day in Las Vegas with kids.
 Start by staying in a hotel with amazing pools at Mandalay Bay that every kid will enjoy.
 This hotel has multiple pools, lazy river, wave pool and food service at your lounge chair.
 My research for the best hotel on the Las Vegas strip with an amazing pool took me to Mandalay Bay.
+Our hotel stay at Mandalay Bay June 2022 was $227.75 for one night.

 If you prefer to camp, I have listed a great camping location at end of post.